Finished Reading: The Inquisition

 The Inquisition picks up a year after the previous story’s end, finding Fletcher in jail, where he’s been the entire year.
 Some life-changing events are tied up in the trial, and before we know it, Fletcher is being sent to the jungles to help lead a covert mission of rescue and destroy (not necessarily in that order).
 Fletcher has to work with his friends and enemies, and keep his wits about him when things aren’t what they seem.

 I enjoyed this book at least as much as the first book.
 Fletcher’s abilities were established, and in fact had grown between books.
 Old friendships and rivalries came back into play, as well as some new characters to love.
-The species & class warfare are still involved, and in the case of race warfare, even more so.
+The species & class warfare are still involved, and in the case of species warfare, even more so.

 I wasn’t super excited about the beginning of the book, knowing that Fletcher would be in jail, and that the people with all the power would make it very difficult for him to prove himself innocent.
 They did that and then some.
 Of course, I knew he’d either be exonerated or escape, because otherwise, there’d be no rest of the book.
 And with the end of his prison time came a big turn-around for his life.